Do you ever feel as if leaving comments on other people’s blogs is a waste of time?

 3. I was using commenting to procrastinate.

-Of course, I advise new bloggers to leave comments on other blogs in the hope that will be reciprocated because a blog without comments is like a party without people.
+Of course, I recommend to new bloggers to leave comments on other blogs in the hope that will be reciprocated because a blog without comments is like a party without people.

 But I thought, since I generally get comments on my blog posts, that there was no reason for me to comment any more and I was just doing it to avoid more important work.